DFE-Digital/architecture/profession/architecture-profession.md

 If you're looking for architecture support for your project, you should discuss your needs with your lead architect.

-## Lead architects
+## Architecture leads

-Lead architects work within a DfE portfolio or domain.
+Architecture leads work within a DfE portfolio or domain.
 They work closely with DDaT business partners and other DDaT specialists to support, steer and help join-up delivery.

 They: